-The most frequent adverse reactions include: sedation, sleepiness, dizziness, disturbed coordination, epigastic distress, and thickening of bronchial secretions.
-In clinical use, younger children and older adults may be particularly sensitive to adverse reactions [see Pediatric Use and Geriatric Use].
+The most frequent adverse reactions include: sedation, sleepiness, dizziness, disturbed coordination, epigastric distress, and thickening of bronchial

 The following adverse reactions, listed by body system, have been identified in case reports and during the use of carbinoxamine in observational studies.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Central Nervous System: Fatigue, confusion, restlessness, excitation, nervousness, tremor, irritability, insomia, euphoria, paresthesia, blurred vision, diplopia, vertigo, tinnitus, acute labyrinthitis, hysteria, neuritis, convulsions.
+Central Nervous System: Fatigue, confusion, restlessness, excitation, nervousness, tremor, irritability, insomnia, euphoria, paresthesia, blurred vision, diplopia, vertigo, tinnitus, acute labyrinthitis, hysteria, neuritis, convulsions.